< < Previous . . ADAMS|STIRLING . . Next > >

 (c) The managing agent shall maintain a separate record of the receipt and disposition of all funds described in this section, including any interest earned on the funds.

-(d) The managing agent shall not commingle the funds of the association with the managing agent’s own money or with the money of others that the managing agent receives or accepts, unless all of the following requirements are met:
+(d) The managing agent shall not commingle the funds of the association with the managing agent’s own money or with the money of others that the managing agent receives or accepts.

 (e) The prevailing party in an action to enforce this section shall be entitled to recover reasonable legal fees and court costs.